internetstandards/Internet.nl/documentation/Docker-deployment.md

 	docker inspect --format='{{.State.Health.Status}}' internetnl-prod-resolver-permissive-1|grep -qw healthy
 	docker inspect --format='{{.State.Health.Status}}' internetnl-prod-resolver-validating-1|grep -qw healthy

 The services `webserver`, `app`, `postgres` and `redis` are critical for the user facing HTTP frontend, no page will show if these are not running.
-The services `worker`, `rabbitmq`, `routinator`, `unbound`, `resolver-permissive` and `resolver-validating` are additionally required for new tests to be performed.
+The services `worker`, `rabbitmq`, `routinator`, `unbound` and `resolver-validating` are additionally required for new tests to be performed.
 The `beat` service is required for updating hall-of-fame.
 For Batch Deployment this is however a critical service to schedule batch tests submitted via the API.

 ### Alerting emails/alertmanager